twitter/communitynotes/documentation/ranking-notes.md

 Note: for now, to avoid overfitting on our very small dataset, we only use 1-dimensional factors.
 We expect to increase this dimensionality as our dataset size grows significantly.

 Additionally, because the matrix factorization is re-trained from scratch every hour, we have added additional logic to detect if the loss is more than expected (currently by detecting if the loss is above a hard threshold of 0.09) that may have resulted from an unlucky initialization and local mode, and then re-fit the model if so.

+## Modeling Uncertainty

+While the matrix factorization approach above has many nice properties, it doesn't give us a natural built-in way to estimate the uncertainty of its parameters.
+One approach that we use to help quantify the uncertainty in our parameter estimates is by adding in "extreme" ratings from "pseudo-raters", and measuring the maximum and minimum possible values that each note's intercept and factor parameters take on after all possible pseudo-ratings are adding.
+We add both helpful and not-helpful ratings, from pseudo-raters with the max and min possible rater intercepts, and with the max and min possible factors (as well as 0, since 0-factor raters can often have outsized impact on note intercepts).
+This approach is similar in spirtit to the idea of pseudocounts in Bayesian modeling, or to Shapley values.

+We currently assign notes a "Not Helpful" status if the max (upper confidence bound) of their intercept is less than -0.05, in addition to the rules on the raw intercept values defined in the previous section.

 ## Tag Outlier Filtering